 I’ve had quite a few professions in my time and originally started off as a musician.
 I played guitar professionally for some years before I formed my own band and songwriting team.
 However in my late thirties I concluded that I probably wasn’t going to be a rock star anytime soon and so I became a quality professional in the automotive industry.
 In trying to place quality systems online I became interested in websites and information architecture and gained an M Sc in Information Systems.
 After blogging about intranet systems for some time I eventually got invited to apply for a job at the BBC in London where I became an information architect.
 After ten years I’m currently working as a business analyst for BBC Radio and Music.

-I have now published five books on Amazon, four crime thrillers and a book of ghost stories, and have sold over 4,000 ebooks.
-I am a member of the Society of Authors.
+I have now published seven books on Amazon, six crime thrillers and a book of ghost stories, and have sold over 10,000 ebooks.
+I am also a member of the Society of Authors.

 You can learn more about me and my books by visiting my author site https://patrickcwalshauthor.wordpress.com